diberry/azure-dev-docs-pr-shadow/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 # CustomerIntent: As a JavaScript developer new to Azure, I want learn how to upload a file to Azure Storage in a web app so that know how to browser to do the actual file upload without exposing authentication secrets on the client.'
 ---

-# Upload an image to an Azure Storage blob with JavaScript
+# download an image to an Azure Storage blob with JavaScript

 Use a static web app to upload a file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package with an Azure Storage SAS token.